What Owners of Dogs Living in the Desert Should Know

 Diagnosis and Treatment for Dog Valley Fever

 If you see him today, he acts and looks like a normal dog.
 He yet has to have his last blood test in a few weeks though.
-The results should determine if he must continue the medicine or stop it all together.
+The results should determine if he must continue the medicine or stop it altogether.
 I am hoping for the best.

-So, if you should move to any desert areas of the great Southwest such as Arizona, Texas, New Mexico or California, please do not underestimate this disease.
+So, if you should move to any desert areas of the great Southwest such as Arizona, Texas, New Mexico, or California, please do not underestimate this disease.
 While in most cases, dogs may develop only a mild fever and cough, in some cases the disease may turn deadly if treatment is not sought in time.
-While there is not much you can do to prevent this disease, you can take action quickly should your dog develop typical symptoms suggesting Valley Fever.
-In general, the quicker the diagnosis, the better the prognosis.
+Also, be aware of the symptoms that can happen in humans too!

 Vet Talks About Valley Fever in Dogs